Definitions of key concepts used across KS Insight’s frameworks, white papers, and diagnostic tools.

 The Collective Genius framework identifies three organizational capabilities required for sustained innovation: creative abrasion (generating ideas through debate), creative agility (testing ideas through experimentation), and creative resolution (integrating ideas through synthesis rather than compromise).

-Linda Hill's research shows that innovation is not driven by a single visionary leader, but by leaders who create conditions where groups can generate, test, and integrate novel solutions.
+Linda Hill's research shows that innovation is driven by leaders who create conditions where groups can generate, test, and integrate novel solutions.
 The three capabilities work together as a system.
 Without that system, organizations get either endless debate, shallow experiments, or compromise that dilutes the best ideas.

 • Design for creative abrasion by assembling diverse talent and normalizing rigorous, respectful debate.